flagrant99/pegasus-theme-genre-filter/README.md

 Sorting is not case sensitive.

 # Known Issues
 1. Swipe is not working on Genre Filter.
+It took forever to get mouse to work and I don't have a touch screen on dev environment so maybe some other time.